EmrehanAbit1/Playwright_Project/README.md

 ## Project Structure
 * Page Object Modeling has been used.
 Location to page object go to: `pages` folder
+    * LeavePage - The page to assign and analyze leaves of the employees
+    * LoginPage - The page that allows us to enter username and password to login
+    * PIMPage   - The page that we use for creating new employee
-* Before all tests, it navigates to base url which is OrangeHRM and logins to system
+* Before each tests, it navigates to base url which is OrangeHRM and logins to system
+* After all tests are finished, it logins to system and deletes recently added employee
+* Test file is under `tests` folder, employee.spec.js
+* It uses chrome browser since I set it that way in `playwright.config.js` file

 ## Scenarios